What is coaching?

 What will happen during a coaching session?

-Coaching is predominantly carried out over the telephone, by SKYPE/Zoom or face to face.
-The usual procedure is that the Coachee will contact the Coach after arranging a convenient time and date.
-If the session is face to face, it may take place at the Coach’s premises, the Coachee’s premises or another location agreed between the parties.
+Coaching can be carried out over the telephone, by SKYPE/Zoom or in person.
+If the sessions are taking place by telephone or Skype/Zoom, the Client will contact the Coach at the prearranged time and date.
+If the session is taking place in person, sessions may be carried out at the Coach’s premises, the Client’s premises, or another location agreed between the parties.

-- Review the previous session, the actions you have completed and discuss any hurdles you came across while carrying out the action plan
+- Review the previous session, the actions you have completed, celebrate your successes and discuss any hurdles you came across while carrying out the action plan;

-- Consider your all your available options for meeting this goal
+- Consider all options for meeting the goal;

-- You will set yourself an action plan in relation to the goal with the help of the Coach
+- You will then set yourself an action plan in order to reach the goal with the help of your Coach;

 During the sessions you: